Skip to content

 readOnlyDisable mutation tools

-The AI automatically receives interaction history, recently modified objects, and any objects passed via objectIds as context.
+The AI automatically receives interaction history, recently modified objects, and any objects passed via locations as context.

 Schema